awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

    prompt>export ORACLE_HOME=/home/user/app/user/product/12.1.0/dbhome_1
    ```

-   For information about setting Oracle environment variables, see [SQL\*Plus Environment Variables](http://docs.oracle.com/database/121/SQPUG/ch_two.htm#SQPUG331) in the Oracle documentation, and also see the Oracle installation guide for your operating system\.
+   For information about setting Oracle environment variables, see [SQL\*Plus environment variables](http://docs.oracle.com/database/121/SQPUG/ch_two.htm#SQPUG331) in the Oracle documentation, and also see the Oracle installation guide for your operating system\.

 1. Append `$ORACLE_HOME/lib` to the `LD_LIBRARY_PATH` environment variable\.